kees-z/DuplicatiDocs/docs/04-using-duplicati-from-the-command-line.md

 ## The RESTORE command

-The `restore` command can restore files from a specific restore point the local system.
+The `restore` command can restore files from a specific restore point to the local system.
 Use the following format:

 `Duplicati.CommandLine.exe restore <storage-URL> ["<filename>"] [<options>]`